trevortomesh/CS207_Project_Chatterbox_flowerpot/README.md

 Repository content
 ----
-    src/ :The arduino code that needed to run the project.
+    src/ The arduino code that needed to run the project.
-      - main/ :Main arduino sketch folder
+      - main/ Main arduino sketch folder
-      - libraries/ :Required arduino libraries not included in standard IDE. sound/ :Old sound files -- not implamented sound_new/ :The example sound file.
+      - libraries/ Required arduino libraries not included in standard IDE. sound/ Old sound files -- not implamented sound_new/ New sound files imaplamented.
-    Images/ :the circuit picture and the finishied pictures in it.
+    Images/ the circuit picture and the finishied pictures in it.
 Required items:
 ----
     -Arduino UNO